-- > During the Scheme year, there was a change to the Trustee Board which resulted in Ross Trustees being appointed as a Professional Corporate Sole Trustee (PCST) for the Scheme on 31 March 2022.
-The PCST team comprises Kate Hardingham, Amanda Asante (scheme secretary), Maria Keen, Richard Haslam and Adam Whitehead. - > The PCST team continuously consider their personal training needs in relation to the Scheme, in conjunction with the code of practice issued by the Pensions Regulator.
+• The PSTC team continuously consider their personal training needs in relation to the Scheme, in conjunction with the code of practice issued by the Pensions Regulator.
 The team maintains a training log, which details the training undertaken during the year.
 This log aids the Trustee in ascertaining whether any knowledge gaps are present and, where identified, these are addressed as appropriate.
 Each member of the team has fully completed the Pension Regulator's Trustee Toolkit, including its latest module, Pension Scams.
-Any newly appointed team member will be required to complete this training within a suitable time from their appointment.
+Any newly appointed team members will be required to complete this training within a suitable time from their appointment.
+Each key decision maker within IGG are also APPT accredited Trustees.